WillLuciano/Portfolio_2.0/README.md

 # Portfolio_2.0
 A Start to creativity.
 ## Purpose
-A protfolio with a simplicty.
+A portfolio with a simplicity.

 ## Built With
 * HTML